Bladez-fossa/CIT-227-078-2022-IAN-KIPRONO/README.md

 About Page: A dedicated page introducing the development team behind Sashi: Past Meets Present, giving credit to the developers, designers, animators, and sound engineers.
 It enhances the studio's credibility while giving users a glimpse of the talents behind the game.

 Product Form Page: This page collects feedback from users who have played the full release of the game.
 It asks for insights regarding user satisfaction, challenges encountered, overall experience, and suggestions for further updates or patches.
 It's an essential page for understanding the player base and their ongoing experiences.

+13/10/2024---- ADDED THE LATEST ASSIGNMENT IN A DIFFERENT FOLDER FROM THE PREVIOUS ONE